 Deciding on a rate that maximizes earnings without scaring off potential customers is like walking a tightrope.
 That’s why we’ve written a full guide on how to price your consulting services, covering details of variable and category pricing models commonly used by expert networks like GLG.
 The more you understand how they earn, the better you can adjust accordingly.

-What are the downsides to consulting for GLG?
+What are the downsides to GLG consulting?

 Consulting for GLG isn’t all sunshine and rainbows.
 It can be competitive as increasing numbers of qualified candidates enter the arena.
 Every network has its own internal rules, but if you position yourself well, GLG may send you a handful of project invites each week.
 You’ll likely only be selected for a quarter or third of them.
 Responding to invites taks 5 – 10 minutes and yes, it can be frustrating to receive more “no thanks” replies than “yes, please!”
 For those just getting started, it can seem demotivational.

-GLG consulting reviews and feedback
+GLG reviews and consultant feedback

 As the 800 pound gorilla of the expert network industry, GLG receives plenty of public feedback, listed on Indeed, Glassdoor, and even Quora.
 One of the top complaints about GLG is that work is sporadic, as these GLG reviews on Indeed show: